-These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value or amortized cost.
+Seasonality is not considered to have a significant impact over the condensed interim financial statements.